vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 ### 2.3.
 Fonts

-Serif fonts[^serif] are widely used for body text because they are considered to be more easier to read than Sans-Serif fonts in print.
+Serif fonts[^serif] are widely used for body text because they are considered to be easier to read than Sans-Serif fonts in print.

 [^serif]: https://en.wikipedia.org/wiki/Serif